Retirement Onboarding - When is it Too Late to Start My Retirement Planning?

 Going deeper into this, here’s what is more typical for a construction business owner:

 • They have more parts and pieces in place than they think.
-They just haven’t put a lot of intentional thought into it much less put pencil to paper (or fingers to spreadsheet) to make a plan.
+They just haven’t put a lot of intentional thought into it, much less put pencil to paper (or fingers to spreadsheet) to make a plan.

-• They need to find someone who can work like an architect for them and “pull” the plan out of them over a series of discussions and analysis.
+• They need to find someone who can work like an architect and “pull” the plan out of them over a series of discussions and analysis.
 Someone who can help them turn their disparate ideas and fuzzy vision into a viable plan with clear action steps that are integrated with their business.

 • Business owners who know clearly what must be done for their retirement planning can integrate that with their business strategy and planning.